lambda-client/lambda/README.md

 cd KAMI
 ```

-On linux, run `chmod +x gradlew` and for the following commands use `./gradlew` instead of `./gradlew.bat`
+On linux, run `chmod +x gradlew` and for the following commands use `./gradlew` instead of `gradlew.bat`

 ```
-./gradlew.bat setupDecompWorkspace
+gradlew.bat setupDecompWorkspace
 ```
 Import KAMI into your IDE of choice.
-If you use intelliJ, import from the `build.gradle` file and run `./gradlew.bat genIntellijRuns`
+If you use intelliJ, import from the `build.gradle` file and run `gradlew.bat genIntellijRuns`

-If you do not wish to run from an IDE, use `./gradlew.bat runClient` to run KAMI.
+If you do not wish to run from an IDE, use `gradlew.bat runClient` to run KAMI.

 ### Building

 ```
-./gradlew.bat build
+gradlew.bat build
 cd build/libs
 ```
 In `build/libs` you will find a file `KAMI-<minecraftVersion>-<kamiVersion>-full.jar` which you can copy to the `mods` folder of a minecraft instance that has forge installed.